-In the finite case, the program and the specification are automata over finite words (NFA) and the construction for the complementation is conceptually simple: it is achieved by a classical subset construction.
+In the finite case, the program and the specification are finite automata over finite words (NFA) and the construction for the complementation is conceptually simple: it is achieved by a classical subset construction.
 In the case of infinite words, the program and (or at least) the specification are nondeterministic Büchi automata (NBW).
-The NBW are also complementable; this was first proved by Büchi [Büc62].
+The NBW are also complementable; this was first proved by Büchi in the late sixties [BL69].
 However, the result is much harder to obtain than in the case of NFA.
-The original construction of Büchi has a $2^{O(2^n)}$ worst case complexity (where n is the size of the automaton to complement) which is not optimal.
-In the late eighties Safra in [Saf88], and later Kupferman and Vardi in [KV01], have given optimal complementation procedures that have $2^{O(n \log n)}$ complexity (see [Mic88] for the lower bound).
-While for finite words, the classical algorithm has been implemented and shown practically usable, for infinite words, the theoretically optimal solution is difficult to implement and very few results are known about their practical behavior.
-Recent implementations have shown that applying these algorithms for automata with more than around ten states is hard [TV07, GKSV03].
-Such sizes are clearly not sufficient in practice.
+The orginal construction of Büchi has a $O(2^{2^n})$ worst case complexity (where n is the size of the automaton to complement) which is not optimal.
+In the late eighties Safra in [Saf88], and later Kupferman and Vardi in [KV97], have given optimal complementation procedures that have $O(2^{n \log n})$ complexity (see [Mic88] for the lower bound).
+While for finite words, the classical algorithm has been implemented and shown practically usable, for infinite words, the theoretically optimal solution is difficult to implement and very poor results are known about their practical behavior.
+The actual attemps to implement them have shown very limited in the size of the specifications that can be handled:

+automata with more than around ten states are intractable [Tab06,GKSV03].
+Such sizes are clearly not sufficient in pratcice.
 As a consequence, tools like SPIN [RH04] that implement the automata-theoretic approach to model-checking ask either that the complement of the specification is explicitly given or they limit the specification to properties that are expressible in LTL.

 In this paper, we propose a new approach to check $\mathcal{L}(A) \subseteq \mathcal{L}(B)$ that can handle much larger Büchi automata.
 In a recent paper, we have shown that the classical subset construction can be avoided and kept implicit for checking language inclusion and language universality for NFA and their alternating extensions [DDHR06].
-Here, we adapt and extend that technique to the more intricate case of automata on infinite words.
+Here, we adapt and extend that technique to the more intricate automata on infinite words.